Here are some quick, easy ways to keep traffic circulating to your blog while you actively participate online. Enjoy!

 10. Let your Facebook friends know about your blog.

-Not everyone on your friends list wants their timelines full of spam, but if you don’t have a Facebook business page or group they’re already opting into, targeted statuses, private messages, or invitations can be affective.
+Not everyone on your friends list wants their timelines full of spam, but if you don’t have a Facebook business page or group they’re already opting into, targeted statuses or invitations can be effective.
+I would discourage doing this with private messaging unless a contact is messaging you first, asking questions that your blog posts can answer.
+It can be the online version of telemarketing very easily, and no one wants that!

 11. Add it to your Pinterest profile.